 - Learning Rate – The % of experiments that created an actionable learning.

-- Reusability Rate – The % of experiments that inform other business initiatives.
+- Reusability Rate – The % of experiments that inform other initiatives and business goals.

 - Iteration Rate – The % of experiments that are iterated on as a next step.

-There are many other operational metrics you can dream up and these could be sliced by any meta data you are keeping on your program (e.g. type of variation strategy, source of idea, etc.) to illustrate the impact the program is having on your business.
+There are many other operational key metrics you can dream up and these could be sliced by any metadata you are keeping on your program (e.g. type of variation strategy, source of idea, etc.) to illustrate the impact the program is having on your business during a time period.

 Every experiment is different!
 You may not follow these principles to a T, but your program should have a strong and consistent point of view on how to define primary metrics to better understand your experiment results and learnings.
-Let us know how you might approach this differently, what you’ve seen to be a success in defining your experiment metrics and how you have approached analyzing revenue impact in the comments below!
+Let us know how you might approach this differently, what you’ve seen to be a success in defining your experiment metrics, and how you have approached analyzing revenue impact!